Heatblur-Simulations/f-4e-manual/src/cockpit/pilot/left_sub_panel.md

 ![EBrake](../../img/pilot_emergency_brake_handle.jpg)

-Pulling this handle activates the Emergency Hydraulic Brake System, which dumps the remainder of the hydraulic accumulator into the brake system for a limited number of brake actuation.
-Differential braking will work, however the number of available actuations is limited.
+Pulling this handle activates the Emergency Hydraulic Brake System, dumping the remaining pressure of the hydraulic accumulator in to the brake system for a limited number of brake applications.
+Note that differential braking will work as normal, but will also serve to exhaust hydraulic pressure more quickly.